am93596/SRE_Microservices/README.md

 # CMD TO LAUNCH THE NGINX WEB SERVER
 CMD ["nginx", "-g", "daemon off;"]
 ```
+- To check the history of an image, run `docker history name_of_image`
 - Then build the image: `docker build -t am93596/sre_nginx_test:v1 .`
 - Then run the image: `docker run -d -p 80:80 am93596/sre_nginx_test:v1`
 - Then push: `docker push am93596/sre_nginx_test:v1`